In brief

 • Increased Responsibility: Companies’ senior governing body must now have sufficient understanding of cybersecurity-related matters to effectively oversee cybersecurity-related manners.
 Additionally, the senior governing body must also oversee the implementation of an effective cybersecurity program and ensure management has allocated enough resources to the company’s cybersecurity program.
 The company’s Chief Information Security Officer (“CISO“) is also required to now make timely reports of material cybersecurity issues to the senior governing body and provide plans for remediating material inadequacies in its annual CISO report.

 • Proactive Plans: The new amendments still require companies to establish and implement an incident response plan.
 However, now, companies must make their incident response plan proactive instead of just reactive.
-Proactive measurers include addressing: 1) the goals of the incident response plan; 2) the internal process for responding to a cybersecurity event; 3) preparation of root cause analysis describing how and why the event occurred, what business impact it had, and what will be done to prevent reoccurrence; and 4) updating the incident response plans as necessary.
+Proactive measurers include addressing: 1) preparation of root cause analysis describing how and why the event occurred, what business impact it had, and what will be done to prevent reoccurrence; and 2) updating the incident response plans as necessary.
 Additionally, companies must have a business continuity and disaster recovery plan.

 Key Takeaways